clclab/clc-labs/lab-2-simulated-evolution-and-evolutionary-game-theory/lab-2.md

 \end{itemize}

 In the previous simulation, we looked at selection \textit{without} mutation.
-Lets now look at the case where every child's nucleotide has a probability $\mu$ to change into a random other nucleotide.
+Let's now look at the case where every child's nucleotide has a probability $\mu$ to change into a random other nucleotide.

 \begin{itemize}
     \ask If $\mu=0.01$, what is the chance that no changes occur in a genome.
 What is the chance that no changes occur in an entire population?
 And if $\mu=0.001$?